Skip to content

 Step 3: Embed cover art

 Check for cover_Artist Name - Track Title.jpg files.
-If found:
+If found, embed and skip to the WAV note below:

 embed_cover_art(image_path="/path/to/cover.jpg", targets=["/path/to/track.flac"])